mapschool/mapschool/README.md

 ### Point

-Point maps are a better alternative for absolute values - the only geometry that they preserve is a single point per feature.
+Point maps are a better alternative for absolute values - the only geometry that they preserve is a single point for each feature.

 The specific point or marker used in this style varies tremendously - some maps scale text itself, or circles or squares.